-1. my MIL bought the Kirby at a yard sale for $50. it was in it’s original case and mint condition.
+1. my MIL bought the Kirby at a yard sale for $50. it was in its original case, mint condition.

 3. i was wary of the Kirby at first glance; I didn’t think something so old would be useful.

 4. my MIL had to talk me into the Kirby when she offered it to me. i think my reluctance offended her sensibilities; as an immigrant, she was always on the lookout for a bargain.

 5. the Kirby was old and heavy, constructed of metal cast and burgundy plastic and plaid fabric, with a light on the front.

 6. the light had a hood over it, like an eyelid.

 7. some of the metal was ridged, like car grilles from the 50s.

 8. the fabric bag had a long zipper and it was there that you emptied the dust by hand.

 10. when you started the Kirby it surged forward, self-propelled. it led me around the house.

 11. the engine was very loud and growled.